 The Company is a defendant in a lawsuit entitled United States of America ex rel Taylor Smith, Jeannine Prewitt and James Ailes v.
 The Boeing Company and Ducommun Inc., filed in the United States District Court for the District of Kansas.
 The lawsuit is a qui tam action brought against The Boeing Company ("Boeing") and Ducommun on behalf of the United States of America for violations of the United States False Claims Act.
 The lawsuit alleges that Ducommun sold unapproved parts to the Boeing Commercial Airplanes-Wichita Division which were installed by Boeing in 32 aircraft ultimately sold to the United States government.
 The lawsuit seeks damages, civil penalties and other relief from the defendants for presenting or causing to be presented false claims for payment to the United States government.
 Although the amount of alleged damages are not specified, the lawsuit seeks damages in an amount equal to three times the amount of damages the United States government sustained because of the defendants' actions, plus a civil penalty of \$10,000 for each false claim made on or before September 28, 1999, and \$11,000 for each false claim made on or after September 28, 1999, together with attorneys' fees and costs.
-On February 27, 2006, the United States District Court granted the Company's motion and dismissed the lawsuit with respect to the Company, but granted leave of court to the plaintiffs to amend the complaint to reassert their claims.
-On March 14, 2006, the plaintiffs filed a second amended complaint.
-On April 24, 2006, the Company filed a motion to dismiss the second amended complaint, which is currently pending before the court.
+On June 5, 2007, the United States District Court denied the Company's motion to dismiss the lawsuit.
 The Company intends to defend itself vigorously against the lawsuit.
 The Company, at this time, is unable to estimate what, if any, liability it may have in connection with the lawsuit.